Claremont Landscape Garden

 Once I started to feel the autumnal nip in the air, I packed my book away and headed off in search of the Belvedere Tower.

-The Belvedere Tower is one of the main attractions at Claremont, although sadly it was closed on the day of my visit.
+The Belvedere Tower is one of the main attractions at Claremont.
+Although sadly it was closed on the day of my visit.
 The Belvedere Tower now stands within the grounds of Claremont Fan Court School, who allow the National Trust to gain access to the Tower on set dates throughout the year.

 From the tower, I headed through the woodland, back towards the Serpentine Lake.
 The woodland area is such a treat at this time of year.
 The autumn leaves offered such a fantastic display of colours, and the woodland smells were just divine.